Christine Noel, DMA. Founder and Artistic Director

 Sarah Prickel-Kane holds a B.M. in Music Education from RI College, where she graduated with honors.
 She is currently pursuing a Masters in Music Education, with a concentration in choral conducting, from Florida State University.
 Sarah is the choral director at Narragansett High School, as well as musical director for the Narragansett School Systems theater productions.
 Active in local music education, Sarah serves on the executive board of the RI Music Education Association and is a frequent festival manager, adjudicator, and clinician.
 She also serves as Youth Choir Chair on the executive board of RI American Choral Director's Association.
 In 2016, Sarah was the guest conductor for the Rhode Island Jr. All-State Treble Chorus.
 Sarah has won several vocal awards, including the Providence Singers' Fassett Fellowship in 2012.
 In the past, she has served as music teacher at West Glocester Elementary School and as Artistic Director of the Carillon Women's Chorus.
 Sarah also maintains a private violin, piano and voice studio.

-Jackie Soares, Lyric Chorus Conductor (East Providence)
+Olivia Vicente, Conductor, Lyric Chorus (East Providence)

 John Black, Pianist, Lyric Chorus (East Greenwich), Chamber and Honor Choirs